pagkly/Zed/Investopedia4/Racketeering Definition.md

 The Department of Justice (DOJ) provides an expansive view on RICO charges.
 According to the DOJ, in order to be found guilty of violating the RICO statute, the government must prove beyond a [[reasonable doubt]](https://www.investopedia.com/terms/r/reasonable-doubt.asp) that:

 1. An enterprise existed.
-2. The enterprise affected commerce across state lines.
+2. The enterprise affected [[Commerce|commerce]] across state lines.
 3. The individual was associated with or employed by a criminal enterprise.
 4. The defendant engaged in racketeering activity.
-5. The individual took part in racketeering through the commission of at least two acts of racketeering activity.6
+5. The individual took part in racketeering through the [[Commission|commission]] of at least two acts of racketeering activity.6

 Government prosecutors primarily used the Act to target organized crime and criminal organizations when it was enacted.
-Before the law was in place, prosecutors were forced to try mob-related racketeering crimes individually, even though a large number of individuals may have been involved in the commission of a crime.
+Before the law was in place, prosecutors were forced to try mob-related racketeering crimes individually, even though a large number of individuals may have been involved in the [[Commission|commission]] of a crime.

 RICO allows law enforcement officials to file cases against an entire racket.
 The law allows prosecutors to seize the assets of an indicted party, thereby preventing the transfer of funds and property through [[shell companies]](https://www.investopedia.com/terms/s/shellcorporation.asp).